Workers making iPhones in central China plant to be quarantined over coronavirus

 Also known by its official name Hon Hai Precision Industry, Foxconn is the world's biggest contract electronics maker and assembles Apple's iPhones as well as gadgets for other international brands.

-Foxconn's vast network of factories in China, including one of its largest in Zhengzhou in central Henan province, are set to resume operations on February 10 after an extended Lunar New Year holiday caused by the outbreak.
+Foxconn's vast network of factories in China, including one of its largest in Zhengzhou in central Henan province, is set to resume operations on Feb 10 after an extended Chinese New Year holiday caused by the outbreak.

 READ: China coronavirus death toll rises to 563